spacedeck/spacedeck-open/README.md

 - Vue.js (Frontend)
 - Node.js 7.x (Backend / API)
-- MongoDB 3.x (Datastore)
+- MongoDB 3.x (Data store)
-- Redis 3.x (Datastore for realtime channels)
+- Redis 3.x (Data store for realtime channels)

 It also has some binary dependencies for media conversion and PDF export: